guillermooo/sublime-undocs/source/extensibility/packages.rst

 ---------------------------------------------------

 To revert Sublime Text to its default configuration, delete the data directory and restart the editor.
-Keep in mind, though, that the ``Installed Packages`` folder will be deleted too, so you'll lose all your installed packages.
+Keep in mind that the ``Installed Packages`` folder will be deleted too, so you'll lose all your installed packages.

 Always make sure to back up your data before taking an extreme measure like this one.

+Reverting Sublime Text to a fresh state solves many problems that appear to be due to bugs in Sublime Text but are in fact caused by misbehaving plugins.

 The ``Installed Packages`` Directory